Mount Paektu: Climate

 The weather on the mountain can be very erratic, sometimes severe.
 The annual average temperature at the peak is -4.9 C. During summer, temperatures of about 18 C or higher can be reached, and during winter temperatures can drop to -48 C. The lowest record temperature was -51 C on 2 January 1997.
 The average temperature is about -24 C in January, and 10 C in July, remaining below freezing for eight months of the year.
 The average wind speed is 42 km/h, peaking at 63 km/h.
 The relative humidity averages 74%.

 Geological history

-The geological origin of Mount Paekdu remains a mystery.
-Two leading theories are a hotspot, or an uncharted portion of the Pacific Plate sinking beneath Mount Paekdu.
+The geological origin of Mount Paektu remains a mystery.
+Two leading theories are a hotspot, or an uncharted portion of the Pacific Plate sinking beneath Mount Paektu.

 Beginning about 5 million years ago, Paekdu Mountain erupted, releasing a series of basaltic lava flows that formed a lava plateau.
 The construction of the cone of the volcano began approximately 1 million years ago, as the eruptive materials transitioned into trachytic, pyroclastic, and lava flows.
 During the cone-construction stage, major Plinian-type eruptions occurred 448, 67.6, 85.8 and 24.5 thousand years ago (ka) and deposited ash in the Sea of Japan.
 The cone's growth was halted by two widely-recognized major explosive eruptions: Tianwenfeng and Millennium.